UHDanke/gd_docs/triggers/audio.md

 **Unique ID**, **SFX Group** and the SFX's ID can be remapped.

-Playback behavior for remapped SFX IDs is similar to remapped Custom Song IDs, except the ID must be ``.ogg``, prefixed by ``s`` and found in the SFX data library, so adding custom SFX isn't as easy.
+Playback behavior for remapped SFX IDs has a few crucial differences compared to remapped Custom Song IDs:
+- The ID must be prefixed by ``s`` and of type ``.ogg``
+- The ID must be found in the SFX data library
+- Remappping SFX can be done once per trigger - the first activation sets what SFX will be used by the trigger until the player quits the level, further activations will play the same SFX regardless of remaps

 ## Options